julianashwin/BTR.jl/README.md

     interactions::Array{Int64,1}=Array{Int64,1}([]), batch::Bool=false, EM_split::Float64 = 0.75,
     leave_one_topic_out::Bool=false, plot_ω::Bool = false)
 ```
+There are three necessary arguments
+* The document-term-matrix
 * Takes as arguments a document-term-matrix encoded as a sparse matrix; the number of topics as an integer; and the response variable as an array of floats.